wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 The `PowerAuthSDK` allows you to specify an external encryption key (called EEK in our terminology) that can additionally protect the knowledge and the biometry factor keys.
 This feature is typically used to create a chain of activations where one instance of `PowerAuthSDK` is primary and unlocks access to all secondary activations.

 The external encryption key has to be set before the activation is created, or can be added later.
-The internal state of `PowerAuthSDK` contains information that the factor keys are protected with EEK, so EEK must be known at the time of PowerAuth authorization code is calculated.
+The internal state of `PowerAuthSDK` contains information that the factor keys are protected with EEK, so EEK must be known at the time of PowerAuth authentication code is calculated.
 You have three options on how to configure the key:

 1. Assign EEK into `PowerAuthConfiguration.Builder` at the time of `PowerAuthSDK` object creation.
    - This is the most convenient way of using EEK, but the key must be known at the time of the `PowerAuthSDK` instantiation.